-Selecting the right pneumatic seal material is essential for ensuring durability, minimizing air leakage, and maintaining system efficiency.
+Choosing the right material for pneumatic cylinder seals is essential for ensuring durability, minimizing air leakage, and maintaining system efficiency.
 Among the many materials available, TPU (Polyurethane) and NBR (Nitrile Rubber) stand out as the best choices for most pneumatic applications.

 In this guide, we will explain why TPU & NBR seals are preferred, their advantages, and how to choose between them.